crobin00/calculator/README.md

-Calculator Project by Chris Robinson/
+Calculator Project using HTML, CSS, and JavaScript\
-Hope you enjoy :D
+Hope you enjoy!